ColinTreanor/Hackku2024_XRPL/README.md

 Our agile-like approach with continuous integration and testing helped us create a solid MVP in record time.
 Frequent commits and intense collaboration are the hallmarks of this project's fast-paced development.

 ## Getting Started
-Before you dive into the Koala Pouch, make sure you've got all the prerequisites installed.
+Before you dive into the Koala Walla, make sure you've got all the prerequisites installed.

 ### Front-End Dependencies
 ```bash